schnerring/seabats-data/README.md

 # seabats-data

-## Setup
+## Environment Variables

-Set the environment variable `SeabatsData__DataDir` to a directory containing the data to analyze.
+- `SeabatsData__InputDir`: directory containing the data to analyze
+- `SeabatsData__ICAOs`: comma-separated list of ICAOs to include in analysis